 Unless your indoor cat or dog shares these behavioral needs on an indoor level every day, they’ll simply lounge around and wait for the arrival of their next meal.
 Even if you play with your favorite four-legged friend on a daily level, they’re still not benefiting from many the rewards that can be found outdoors that include:

 As always, you should check with your veterinarian before making drastic changes to your dog or cat’s dietary and exercise regime.
-But your animal’s doctor will likely agree that spending more time outdoors, giving them an increase to their outdoor activity levels and a better diet, will all ensure they spend more years with us.
+But your animal’s doctor will likely agree that spending more time outdoors, giving them an increase in their outdoor activity levels and a better diet, will all ensure they spend more years with us.